 - 1 large egg yolk

-- 2 tablespoons lemon juice the jjuice of one lemon
+- 2 tablespoons lemon juice, the juice of one lemon

 - 1 teaspoon dijon mustard

-- 2 tablespoons parmigiano reggiano or grana padano grated
+- 2 tablespoons parmigiano-reggiano cheese, or grana padano grated

 - ⅓ cup vegetable oil